Clumpy Outflows from Super-Eddington Accreting Black Holes I: Radiation Hydrodynamics Simulations and Observational Implications: Conclusions

 In this study, we adopted an observation-based criterion for identifying clump structures (ionization parameter of $10^{3-5}$ erg s$^{-1}$ cm).
 However, a more accurate comparison between theory and observations requires performing radiation transfer calculations to obtain the emergent spectra.
 In addition, fully three-dimensional simulations will be necessary to properly capture the clump morphology and the propagation of radiation.

-\begin{ack} The numerical calculations and simulations were performed partially on HPE Cray XD2000 at the Center for Computational Astrophysics (CfCA), National Astronomical Observatory of Japan and partially on Yukawa-21 at Yukawa Institute for Theoretical Physics (YITP) in Kyoto University. \end{ack}
+\begin{ack} We are grateful to anonymous referees for their valuable and constructive comments, which helped us improve the manuscript.
+The numerical calculations and simulations were performed partially on HPE Cray XD2000 at the Center for Computational Astrophysics (CfCA), National Astronomical Observatory of Japan and partially on Yukawa-21 at Yukawa Institute for Theoretical Physics (YITP) in Kyoto University. \end{ack}